sambhavmehra/WordlistForge/README.md

 ### Dependencies

-WordlistForge has no external dependencies beyond Python's standard library, making it easy to deploy anywhere Python runs.
+WordlistForge has no external dependencies beyond Python's standard library.

 ### Installation on Linux

-#### Method 1: Standard Installation

 ```bash
 # Clone the repository